Frequently Asked Questions

 How do I nominate someone for the Pfizer Board or submit a shareholder proposal?

-Under SEC rules, if a shareholder wants us to include a proposal in our proxy Statement and form of proxy for presentation at our 2014 Annual Meeting of Shareholders, the proposal must be received by us at our principal executive offices at 235 East 42nd Street, New York, NY 10017-5755 by November 14, 2013.
+Under the rules of the SEC, if a shareholder wants us to include a proposal in our proxy Statement and form of proxy for presentation at our 2012 Annual Meeting of Shareholders, the proposal must be received by us at our principal executive offices at 235 East 42nd Street, New York, NY 10017-5755 by November 23, 2011.
 The proposal should be sent to the attention of the Secretary of the Company.

 For any other meeting, the nomination or item of business must be received by the tenth day following the date of public disclosure of the date of the meeting.

 Our Annual Meeting of Shareholders is generally held on the fourth Thursday of April.
-Assuming that our 2014 Annual Meeting is held on schedule, to be "timely" within the meaning of Rule 14a-4(c) under the Securities Exchange Act of 1934, we must receive notice of your intention to introduce a nomination or other item of business at that Meeting between December 26, 2013 and January 25, 2014.
+Assuming that our 2012 Annual Meeting is held on schedule, we must receive notice of your intention to introduce a nomination or other item of business at that Meeting between December 30, 2011 and January 30, 2012.
 If we do not receive notice during that time period, or if we meet certain other requirements of the SEC rules, the persons named as proxies in the proxy materials relating to that Meeting will use their discretion in voting the proxies when any such matters are raised at the Meeting.

 The nomination must contain the following information about the nominee (amongst other information, as specified in the By-laws):